 We welcome you to explore the resources available at www.leadcollaborative.com (note that this website is no longer being updated).
 We also invite you to contact any of our individual organizations if you are interested in working with us.
 Thank you for your interest and support!

 ABOUT THE LEAD COLLABORATIVE

-The goal of the LEAD Collaborative is to provide OAH TPP grantees with meaningful opportunities to learn and engage with their peers and with the LEAD Collaborative members, accelerating their ability to design and implement high-quality, youth-centered programs.
-In everything we do, we are driven by our values: mutual respect, working from a strengths perspective, collaborative leadership, quality and continuous improvement, and inclusivity and humility.
+The goal of the LEAD Collaborative was to provide OAH TPP grantees with meaningful opportunities to learn and engage with their peers and with the LEAD Collaborative members, accelerating their ability to design and implement high-quality, youth-centered programs.
+In everything we did, we were driven by our values: mutual respect, working from a strengths perspective, collaborative leadership, quality and continuous improvement, and inclusivity and humility.